virtual-tour-button web-md road-to-fitness-challenge oha-health-enews new-life-saving-technology a-closer-look-header the-birthing-center

 Describe your symptoms and/or pain clearly.

-• Ask a family member to bring in list or medications if you left them at home.
+• Ask a family member to bring in medications if you left them at home.

 Understand your medication.